duong-dt/youtube-downloader/README.md

 #### Step 5.
 Choose captions to download

-If option 3 is chosen in Step 2, please select which caption(s) to be downloaded.
+If option 3 is chosen in ***Step 2***, please select which caption(s) to be downloaded.
 User will only be prompted if more than one caption is available for selected video.

 ---